• Skip to primary navigation

 The good news?
 He now has a new tearoom to taste it in a mug-like cup with a few to try: old fashioned with milk (my preference) or a plain one made with hot water.

-The bad news?
-You need to jump on the RER A train to Saint-Germain-en-Laye!
-It's totally worth the 20 minute trip from Paris, as I have prepared your own DIY chocolate pastry tour of Saint-Germain.
+However, you'll need to jump on the RER A train to Saint-Germain-en-Laye!
+It's totally worth the 20 minute trip from Paris, as I have also created your own DIY chocolate pastry tour of Saint-Germain.

 pouring a silver jug of chocolat chaud into a porcelain cup at le Procope Paris